c-goes/ansible-role-jitsi-meet-focal/README.md

 jitsi-meet-focal
 =========

-Role for jitsi-meet on Ubuntu 20.04 (not tested with any other version).
+Role for jitsi-meet with TURN server and Etherpad-Lite on Ubuntu 20.04 (not tested with any other version).

-This role includes small parts of the great work done by [SWITCH](https://github.com/switch-ch/jitsi-deploy).
+This role includes code from [SWITCH](https://github.com/switch-ch/jitsi-deploy).

 Requirements
 ------------